Our Trails

 From the junction of Peavine Road and Stonehenge Drive, take Peavine Road east for 0.5 miles (away from I-40) then turn right on Snead Drive.
 Travel about 0.5 miles then turn right on Lakeview Drive.
 Travel about 0.5 miles to the FG Library parking lot on the right.

-Trailhead is behind and to the left of the Library building, near the restrooms.
+Trailhead is behind and to the left of the library building, near the restrooms.

 Fairfield Glade McGinnisTrail